Why Does My Hip Still Hurt After Foam Rolling? | 321 STRONG Answers

 - &#10003;Persistent joint pain needs rest and possibly a physical therapist, not more rolling

-Foam rolling should leave your muscles feeling looser, not your joints aching.
-If your hip still hurts after rolling, you're likely pressing on bone, rolling one spot too long, or dealing with a joint or tendon issue that a roller can't touch.
+If your hip still hurts after foam rolling, you're likely pressing on bone, rolling one spot too long, or dealing with a joint or tendon issue the roller can't touch.
 Bone doesn't respond to pressure and release the way muscle does.
 Neither does inflamed connective tissue.

 ### Key Takeaways